It can be a bit confusing. That is, how many gallons of propane to expect in a standard 20 lb tank (typical barbecue grill size) when it’s “full”.

 Temperature plays a role.
 When the temperature rises, the LPG (propane) gas expands.
 Leaving a 20% empty margin in the tank will provide a level of safety.

-If a tank is overfilled, and has rust at seems or other defect, it can fail.
+If a tank is overfilled and has rust at the seems or other defects, it can fail.
 A rupturing propane tank is is a SERIOUS THREAT TO LIFE.

 The pressure inside a propane tank is affected by temperature.
 It can range from about 60 psi (30 degrees F) to about 200 psi (100 degrees F).

 Legal propane tanks will have an OPD, which is an Overfill Protection Device.
 It acts like a float, and will close the valve when it reaches 4.0-4.2 gallons of propane.